 But we tend to worship what we think we need—whether it’s God, money, or even people.
 And whom we worship, we will also obey.

-That’s why worshipping people—or using them to get what we think we need—leaves us enslaved to them.
+That’s why worshipping people—or using them to get what we think we need—can leave us enslaved to them.

 God offers a better alternative.

-Of course, we all struggle with the fear of man.
+Of course, we all struggle with an unbalanced desire to please people.
+It’s called the fear of man.
 Even people of great faith wrestled with this:

 - Abraham feared the Egyptians, so he lied and said his wife was his sister (Gen. 12:13).

 - King Saul feared the people, and so disobeyed God’s direct command (1 Sam.
 15:24).

 - Peter feared for his life, so he denied he ever knew Jesus (Luke 22:59-62).

 So, we’re in good company in our struggle to fear God and not people.

 Of course, we’d never actually pray it out loud, but we ask God: “Whatever You do, please let other people like me.”
 We wonder how we were perceived, or what people thought of our comment, or how our outfit looked.